erturklab/delivr_cfos/README.md

 1. Clone this repository using `git clone https://github.com/erturklab/deliver_cfos.git`
 2. Install the requirements using `pip install -r requirements.txt` (pip) `conda install --file requirements.txt` (anaconda)
 3. Set the location of your raw data and ilastik installation path in `config.json`
-4. Download and install mBrainAligner https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner (Note that the pre-compiled swc registration only runs on Windows).
+4. Download and install [mBrainAligner](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner) (Note that the pre-compiled swc registration only runs on Windows).
 Set the path in the config.json under `mBrainAligner location`
-5. Download and install Ilastik (latest beta) https://www.ilastik.org/download.html.
+5. Download and install Ilastik [(latest beta)](https://www.ilastik.org/download.html).
 Set the path in the config.json under `ilastik_location`.
-6. (Optional: Download the test raw data from this dropbox link (50 Gb total) and extract the tiff files into `/data/raw/`: https://www.dropbox.com/sh/ylm4hpk90uts74l/AAAJFlvLI0U-VGSyUmC_9gcoa?dl=0)
+6. (Optional: Download the test raw data from [this dropbox link (50 Gb total)](https://www.dropbox.com/sh/ylm4hpk90uts74l/AAAJFlvLI0U-VGSyUmC_9gcoa?dl=0) and extract the tiff files into `/data/raw/`)
 7. (If required, download the intermediate results and move them to into `/data/`)
 8. Run `python __main__.py` in the terminal